 Having access to accurate information to enable people to confidently diagnose and somewhat treat the signs of concussion has become a matter of urgency within both the professional sporting industry and the medical field.
-Ongoing research is showing that un-diagnosed concussions, especially those caused through sporting injuries, could now be responsible for neurological issues in later life.
+Ongoing research is showing that un-diagnosed concussions, especially those caused by sporting injuries, could now be responsible for neurological issues in later life.

 The Australian Government has recently recognized the void of reputable information and a lack of online resources available for those who find themselves in need of a legitimate medical diagnosis for concussion.
 The targeted audience for this information includes athletes, coaches, medical practitioners, parents and teachers.